Online Learning for Obstacle Avoidance: Experiments

 Several aspects of Table~\ref{table:Exp} reflect the expected behavior of each algorithm.
-First, RRT$^*$ follows efficient paths, but fails to handle disturbances effectively, with a high failure (collision) rate.
-Second, HJ paths are robust, but performance improvements are limited as `adversariality' is reduced, and the method fails to take advantage of structure in the sinusoidal disturbances.
-In particular, the sinusoid case incentivizes the racer to pass the obstacles on a specific side; the HJ planner passes on each side in equal proportion (see Fig.~\ref{fig:HJ_All}) because it does not account for this structure.
-In contrast, OLC adapts to the structure of the sinusoidal disturbances to take the ``easier route'' with lower cost (see Fig.~\ref{fig:OLC_Sin}).
+RRT$^*$ follows efficient paths, but fails to handle disturbances effectively, with a high collision rate.
+Second, HJ paths are robust, but performance improvements are limited as `adversariality' is reduced, and the method does not adapt to disturbance structures.
+In particular, the sinusoid case incentivizes the racer to pass the obstacles on a specific side; the HJ planner passes on each side in equal proportion.
+In contrast, OLC adapts to the structure of the sinusoidal disturbances to take the ``easier route'' with lower cost.

-Having illustrated the drawbacks of both RRT*$^*$ and HJ planners, we summarize the intermediate position OLC occupies, as demonstrated in these experiments.
-Specifically, as shown in Table~\ref{table:Exp}, OLC significantly reduces collisions across all disturbance profiles relative to RRT$^*$, while also reducing control usage and state costs due to structured disturbances or stationary disturbance profiles relative to HJ planners.
-This intermediate solution also provides computational speed-up to HJ, allowing it to be run more efficiently online and allow for feedback on sensory information (as opposed to the privileged map information that HJ will require for the hardware experiments in Sec.~\ref{subsec:RealExp}).
-Finally, we ran OLC on several other environments to test its obstacle-avoidance performance; results from these simulations are included in Supp.~\ref{AppD:Simulations}.
+As shown in Table~\ref{table:Exp}, OLC significantly reduces collisions across all disturbance profiles relative to RRT$^*$ planning, while also reducing control usage and state costs relative to HJ planners.
+This intermediate solution also provides computational speed-up to HJ, allowing it to be run more efficiently online and allow for feedback on sensory information (as opposed to the privileged map information that HJ requires in Sec.~\ref{subsec:RealExp}).
+Finally, OLC was tested on several other environments, including with dynamic obstacles -- for further details, see Supp.~\ref{AppD:Simulations}.